Teleop Dataset Recording

 Launching the recorder

-uv run so101-nexus-maniskill teleop --leader-port /dev/ttyACM0A Gradio UI opens in your browser.
+uv run so101-nexus teleop --leader-port /dev/ttyACM0A Gradio UI opens in your browser.
 Most settings live in the UI; the CLI only takes connection-level options.

 If initialization fails because /dev/ttyACM* is missing or not writable,